Monarchy of Sweden: Constitutional and official role

-While the monarch is no longer the commander-in-chief (högste befälhavare) of the Swedish Armed Forces, as he once was under the 1809 Instrument of Government King Carl XVI Gustaf is the foremost representative of the Swedish defence establishment and holds supreme rank in each of the service arms.
+While the monarch is no longer the commander-in-chief (högste befälhavare) of the Swedish Armed Forces, as he once was under the 1809 Instrument of Government, he is the foremost representative of the Swedish defence establishment and holds supreme rank in each of the service arms.
 He ranks as a four star admiral in the Swedish Navy and general in the Swedish Army and Air Force.
 As part of his court, the monarch has a military staff, which is headed by a senior officer (usually a general or admiral, retired from active service) and includes active duty military officers serving as aides-de-camp to the monarch and his or her family.

 Cultural role

 The monarch and members of the Royal Family undertake a variety of official, unofficial and other representative duties within Sweden and abroad.
 The monarch and his or her family play a central role in state visits to Sweden and conduct state visits to other nations on behalf of Sweden.
 Other members of the Royal Family may also represent the country abroad at lesser functions.

 Many of the Swedish general flag flying days have direct royal connections; among them are the name days of the King (28 January), the Queen (8 August), and the Crown Princess (12 March); the birthdays of the King (30 April), the Queen (23 December), and the Crown Princess (14 July); and Gustavus Adolphus Day (Gustav Adolfsdagen), on 6 November, in memory of King Gustavus Adolphus, who was killed on that date (old style) in 1632 in the Battle of Lützen.
 None of these flag days are public holidays, however.

 Perhaps the most globally known ceremony in which the Royal Family annually participate is the Nobel Prize award ceremony held at the Stockholm Concert Hall (and the subsequent banquet in the Stockholm City Hall), where the monarch hands out the Nobel Prizes on behalf of the Nobel Foundation for outstanding contributions to mankind in physics, chemistry, literature, physiology or medicine, and the economic sciences.

 Eriksgata was the name of the traditional journey of newly elected medieval Swedish kings through important provinces to have their election confirmed by local Things.
 The actual election took place at the Stone of Mora in Uppland and participation was originally restricted to the people of that area; hence, the need of having the election confirmed by the other parts of the realm.
 The Eriksgata gradually lost its importance when, as of the 14th century, representatives of other parts of Sweden began to participate in the election.
 After 1544, when hereditary monarchy was instituted, that meant that the Eriksgata had little practical importance.
 The last king to travel the Eriksgata according to the old tradition was Charles IX, whose reign began in 1604.
 Later, kings, up until present times, have made visits to all the Swedish provinces and called them an Eriksgata, while those visits bear little resemblance to the medieval tradition.